Best 2 in 1 Laptop 2026: 6 Top Convertibles Compared

 #Lenovo Yoga 9i 2-in-1

-This is the convertible to beat.
-The keyboard stays attached and the screen folds back 360 degrees into tablet, tent, or stand mode, and we tested it for two weeks of streaming, browsing, design work, and occasional pen markup on the touchscreen.
+This is the convertible to beat: the keyboard stays attached and the screen folds back 360 degrees into tablet, tent, or stand mode for streaming, browsing, design work, and occasional pen markup on the touchscreen.

 The OLED panel is the headline.
 According to Laptop Mag’s Yoga 9i 2-in-1 review, the 14-inch panel is a 2880x1800 120Hz OLED touchscreen, and the soundbar built into the hinge gives it better speakers than most convertibles.
-Movies and photos looked stunning in our testing, the colors were accurate enough for light photo edits, and the glossy finish only became a problem in direct sunlight, where even a bright OLED struggles to stay readable outdoors.
+That OLED setup is strongest for movies, photos, and light photo edits, while the glossy finish can be harder to read outdoors in direct sunlight.

 It weighs about 2.9 pounds, heavier in the hand than a true detachable.
 The Intel Core Ultra chip handles everyday work well, but it trails the fastest competitors on heavy multitasking, and the glossy panel can be hard to read outdoors in bright sun.